 Both training sessions take place in Toronto.
 Exact dates will be determined once the phase two teams are chosen.
 The Banff World Media Festival takes place in June 2018 and teams will pitch broadcasters in May prior to Banff.

 What rights does the National Screen Institute have on the project?

 All copyright in the project remains with the applicants.
 NSI reserves the sole right to disqualify any team that does not fully own the rights in and to the project.

-NSI and its sponsors will retain the right to exhibit and/or stream (non-commercially) completed productions for promotional purposes and will use best efforts to notify the producer of any such screening prior to its occurrence.
+NSI and its sponsors will retain the right to exhibit and/or stream (non-commercially) excerpts of completed productions for promotional purposes and will use best efforts to notify the producer of any such screening prior to its occurrence.
 NSI requires a tail credit on all produced episodes as well as a credit on all publicity and promotional materials developed with respect to the project.

-Immediately upon acceptance into the course, a contract will be signed with each team outlining the commitments and responsibilities of the team and NSI under the course.
+Immediately upon acceptance into the course, a contract will be signed with each team outlining the commitments and responsibilities of the team and NSI.

 What financial assistance will I receive?

 Phase 1 and 2 teams who live outside Toronto will have their airfare and accommodation covered while they are in Toronto for the training session.
 Meals and transportation to and from the airport and within the city are the responsibility of team members.
-Phase two teams will receive up to $5,000 each to cover approved development costs, have their airfare and accommodation covered for the second training session and the Banff World Media Festival (including registration, accommodation and shuttle from the airport to Banff).
+Phase two teams will receive up to $5,000 each to cover approved development costs, have their airfare and accommodation covered for the second training session and the Banff World Media Festival (including registration, accommodation and shuttle transportation between the airport and Banff).

 What is the relationship between the National Screen Institute and the successful applicant?